grafana/metrictank/docs/metadata.md

 * Add(*schema.MetricData):  Every metric received will result in a call to this method to ensure the metric has been added to the index.
 * Get(string) (schema.MetricDefinition, error):  This method should return the MetricDefintion with the passed Id.
 * List(int) []schema.MetricDefinition: This method should return all MetricDefinitions for the passed OrgId.
 If the passed OrgId is "-1", then all metricDefinitions across all organisations should be returned.
-* Find(int, string) []Node: This method provides searches.
+* Find(int, string) ([]Node, error): This method provides searches.
 The method is passed an OrgId and a query pattern.
 This pattern should be handled in the same way Graphite would. https://graphite.readthedocs.io/en/latest/render_api.html#paths-and-wildcards.
 Searches should return all nodes that match for the given OrgId and OrgId -1.
-* Delete(int, string): This method is used for deleting items from the index.
+* Delete(int, string) error: This method is used for deleting items from the index.
 The method is passed an OrgId and a query pattern.
 If the pattern matches a branch node, then all leaf nodes on that branch should also be deleted.
 So if the pattern is "*", all items in the index should be deleted.